slabbi/Z80-CPU-Tester/Model 2/Hardware/README.md

 ## Some notes:

 * If you want to test at 20 MHz, use fast memory components (normally you don't have to worry about it), e.g 70ns or faster.
-* When you do not want to do experiements with the inout and output ports, you must not assemble: J1, J2 (input port); J3, J13 (output ports); J12, J14, J15 (Power).
+* When you do not want to do experiements with the input and output ports, you must not assemble: J1, J2 (input port); J3, J13 (output ports); J12, J14, J15 (Power).

 ### 74HC04